randa-mu/randomness-solidity/README.md

 4. **Handle the Randomness Callback**

-    When the dcipher network fulfills the request, the `onRandomnessReceived` callback will be triggered with the generated random value.
+    When the dcipher network fulfills the request, the `onRandomnessReceived` callback will be triggered with the generated random value which is **automatically verified** with the specifed threshold signature scheme .
 You must override this function to handle the response.

     ```solidity
     /**